pwr4exp: Power Analysis for Experimental Designs

 pwr4exp

-is developed based on linear mixed model (LMM)
+is developed based on LMM theory.
+The general

 where: represents the observations of the response variable, represents the fixed effect coefficients, denotes the random effects, where , represents the random errors, where , and are the design matrices for the fixed and random effects, respectively.